SoftUni-Internal/interactive-content/EN/02-Function-Context/07-homework.md

 [task-description]
 # Your Task

-Write a Company Class, Which Supports the Described Functionality Below.
+Write a company class, which supports the described functionality below.

 **1. Functionality**